-Advancing an ambitious research agenda while providing the latest science-based information for people of all ages on the spectrum is our focus at the ARI.
-In 2017 we did so through our annual think tank, in-person and online educational events and courses, and free webinars, and by funding the studies that hold the most promise for making a diﬀerence in the lives of people with autism.
-While the causes of ASD remain unclear, recent scientiﬁc advances challenge the traditional view of autism as an untreatable disease—as one that is genetically hardwired.
-These developments support the position that ARI has always maintained: autism is treatable.
-ARI continues to pioneer research, outreach, and cooperative eﬀorts with other organizations worldwide.
+While the causes of ASD remain unclear, recent scientific advances challenge the traditional view of autism as an untreatable disease—as one that is genetically hardwired. ese developments support the position that ARI has always maintained: autism is treatable.
+ARI continues to pioneer research, outreach, and cooperative efforts with other organizations worldwide.

-- ARI helps fund two tissue banks, including a whole-body tissue bank for the National Institute of Child Health and Human Development at the University of Maryland and a gastrointestinal tissue bank at the Digestive Function Laboratory Repository at Massachusetts General Hospital in Boston.
+ARI assists two tissue banks, including a brain tissue bank for the National Institute of Child Health and Human Development at the University of Maryland and a gastrointestinal tissue bank at the Digestive Function Laboratory Repository at Massachusetts General Hospital in Boston.

 Continuing Medical Information

-ARI offers, in joint providership with the Cleveland Clinic, complimentary AMA PRA Category 1 Credit™ to physicians and the general public.
-This year we premiered talks on anxiety and immunology.
+ARI offers, in joint providership with the Cleveland Clinic, complimentary AMA PRA Category1 Credit™ to physicians and the general public.
 Connecting physicians to improved standards of care is crucial to amplifying understanding of the medical nature of the disorder.

-- Our YouTube channel offers free access to experts with up-to-date webcasts on medical support and educational videos, social stories, and selected talks from past conferences.
-Users have tuned in for more than 300,000 viewings at bit.ly/autism_education.
+- Our YouTube channel offers free access to experts with up-to-date webcasts on medical support and educational videos, social stories, and talks from past conferences.
+Users have tuned in for more than 400,000 viewings.

 Outreach in the U.S.

-- ARI moderates several internet discussion groups for parents.
+- We moderate internet discussion groups for parents.

 - ARI is an NGO (non-governmental organization) of the United Nations.

-- ARI continues to translate many of our key articles, as well as our Autism Treatment Evaluation Checklist (ATEC), into diﬀerent languages—the ATEC is now available in 20 languages online.
-On average, more than 150 users per day complete ARI’s ATEC.
+- ARI continues to translate many of our key articles, as well as our Autism Treatment Evaluation Checklist (ATEC), into different languages.
+Now available in 20 languages, ARI’s ATEC is completed by over 150 users per day.